INTRODUCTION

 2. Photograph Identification cards, which track the bibliography of published photographs from the collection.

-CONSERVATION, the fourth and last unit in the Institute that is directly related to the Museum, maintains paper and photographic records pertaining to the condition and treatment history of artifacts in the Museum’s collections as a critical component of its duties.
+CONSERVATION, the fourth and last unit in ISAC that is directly related to the Museum, maintains paper and photographic records pertaining to the condition and treatment history of artifacts in the Museum’s collections as a critical component of its duties.
 The Museum’s conservation records date to 1974 with the establishment of the first conservation laboratory at the Museum.
 Any records of work performed on the collection prior to 1974 are fragmentary at best.

 Starting in 1974, detailed descriptions of treatments, sampling, and analytical information were catalogued on cards and filed according to Museum registration number.
 Additional conservation information, in the form of photographic prints, negatives, color slides, or photocopied material were also included with the basic treatment card records.

 Beginning in 1986 with the first acquisition of a computer for the conservation lab, the above recording procedures were expanded to include the first stages of a computerized conservation database.
 Initially, the lab used the Microsoft File program to record information on its daily activities and various collection surveys.
-Over the years, there have been several database software upgrades and in 2014 the conservation department has completed a project to incorporate its records into the Oriental Institute’s Integrated Database.
+Over the years, there have been several database software upgrades and in 2014 the conservation department has completed a project to incorporate its records into the ISAC’s Integrated Database.

 Because of the nature of the work performed by the Conservation Laboratory, it routinely interacts with the other Museum units.
 Basic Museum registration information regarding such items as provenience/acquisition history, dating, physical description (as a means of verifying the registration number with an actual object) is obtained for every artifact that is treated by the Conservation Laboratory.
-The Museum Archive’s files are used to determine an artifact’s photo history and Oriental Institute publication information as well as obtain information on the object which may occur in the archival records (correspondence and old account information).
+The Museum Archive’s files are used to determine an artifact’s photo history and ISAC publication information as well as obtain information on the object which may occur in the archival records (correspondence and old account information).

 • In the case of Study Collections, these are artifacts that are on loan to faculty or research projects in the Institute, but which will eventually be returned to the lending institution.
 This category usually consists of ancient textual material, pottery from archaeological excavations, and other objects of critical importance for Institute research projects.
-Current examples include the 35,000+ cuneiform tablets recovered from Institute excavations at Persepolis, and 2,000+ cuneiform tablets from the ancient Mesopotamian site of Tell Asmar.
+Current examples include the 35,000+ cuneiform tablets recovered from ISAC's excavations at Persepolis, and 2,000+ cuneiform tablets from the ancient Mesopotamian site of Tell Asmar.
 Whatever descriptive and analytical information is recorded from such artifacts while they are on loan to the Institute should be incorporated into the proposed integrated database for use by scholars in the future.

 • In the case of Project Materials in Process, these are usually recently recovered artifacts and/or excavation records that are still being used by faculty or project staff on a regular basis for analysis or publication purposes.
 In most cases this material will eventually be turned over to the Archives for permanent storage or accessioned by the Museum.
 An example in this category is the more than one quarter million flints recovered by the Prehistoric Project during its years of excavations in Iraq, Iran, and Turkey.
 Regardless of the eventual disposition of these artifacts and documents, their description and other pertinent information concerning their provenience, dating, etc., should be entered into the integrated database for use by scholars in the future.